 While the Covid-19 pandemic has dramatically increased the number of online learning options, many questions remain: how does classroom learning compare with an online learning environment?
 To this point, in 2022, Wiley University Services reported that 79 percent of current and recently graduated online students say they would choose online learning again, and 41 percent of the students feel that the experience in their online program changed for the better in 2020 due to the pandemic.
 It’s clear that distance learning is not only here to stay, but it’s also on the rise and viewed as an equally valuable learning method compared to in-person learning.

-Many top-rated schools offer online forensic science degree programs to connect with working and stay-at-home students, giving them a chance to earn a degree or certificate on their own terms.
-A growing number of programs, particularly those tailored to working professionals who have already completed their lab and field training, are available 100 percent online.
+Many top-rated schools offer online forensic science degree programs to connect with working and stay-at-home students, allowing them to earn a degree or certificate on their own terms.
+In addition, many programs, particularly those tailored to working professionals who have already completed their lab and field training, are available 100 percent online.

 There are three main types of online programs: